 Making personal pension contributions as the director of a limited company

-If you own a limited company and you take both salary and dividends, the dividends don’t count as ‘relevant UK earnings’, so only the amount of money you take as income will be used to calculate your pension tax relief limit.
+If you own a limited company and you take both salary and dividends, the dividends don’t count as ‘relevant UK earnings’.
+Only the amount of money you take as income will be used to calculate your pension tax relief limit.

 Making employer pension contributions directly from your limited company

 Your limited company can contribute pre-taxed company income to your pension.
-Because an employer contribution counts as an allowable business expense, your company receives tax relief against corporation tax, so the company could save up to 25% in corporation tax.
+Because an employer contribution counts as an allowable company pension scheme business expense, your company receives tax relief against corporation tax, so the company could save up to 19% in corporation tax.

-Your employer pension contributions must abide by the rules for allowable deductions.
+Your employer pension contributions must abide by company pension rules for allowable deductions.
 The rules state that the pension contributions should be ‘wholly and exclusively’ for the purposes of business.
-To figure out whether this is the case, HMRC looks for certain evidence, for example whether other employees are receiving comparable remuneration packages.
+To figure out whether this is the case, HMRC looks for certain evidence - whether other employees are receiving comparable remuneration packages, for example.

-This means that in total, your company can save up to 38.8% by paying money directly into your pension rather than paying money in the form of a salary.
+In total, your company can save up to 34.05% by paying money directly into your pension rather than paying money in the form of a salary.
 Depending on your circumstances, this may or may not be more beneficial to you than paying personal pension contributions.